richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 ## Conclusion

-The command pattern seems to be a nice way to reduce the complexity of implementing maps components in web applications.
+The command pattern seems to be a nice way to reduce the complexity of implementing map components in web applications.

 I have used this approach on a couple of recent projects with some complicated interactions such as drawing geofences,